ZhgChg.Li

 firebase login:ci

-Return to the Terminal and copy the Firebase CLI Token:
+Back to Terminal, copy the Firebase CLI Token:

-Go to Repo → Settings → Secrets and variables → Actions → Add a Secret: FIREBASE_CLI_TOKEN and paste the Firebase CLI Token.
+Go to Repo → Settings → Secrets and variables → Actions → add a new Secret: FIREBASE_CLI_TOKEN and paste the Firebase CLI Token.

-This Token = your login identity Please keep it safe; if the account is no longer in use, it also needs to be changed.
+This Token = Your login identity Please keep it safe.
+If the account holder leaves, it must be replaced.

 Technical Details — Install the Apple certificate and provisioning profile

-Since GitHub Actions Secrets cannot store files, all certificate files must first be converted to Base64 Encoded text format and stored in Secrets.
-The GitHub Actions Step will then dynamically read them and write them to TEMP files, moving them to the correct location for the system to read and use.
+Since GitHub Actions Secrets cannot store files, all certificate files must first be converted to Base64 encoded text and stored in Secrets.
+During the GitHub Actions step, the text is dynamically read, written to a TEMP file, and then moved to the correct location for the system to access.

 Packaging Development requires two key certificates: